Crossing city streets with Christ

 The Syro-Malabar Catholic community taking part in a Good Friday Way of the Cross procession on April 18 2025.

-Many people kneeled down to show respect to the Lord during each station of the Way of the Cross and some onlookers made the sign of the cross and knelt down when the procession was passing.
+Many people kneeled to show respect to the Lord during each station of the Way of the Cross and some onlookers made the sign of the cross and knelt when the procession was passing.